Van Halen III: Production

+Gary Cherone (pictured in 2024) performed lead vocals on most of the songs on Van Halen III except for "How Many Say I".
+He joined Van Halen after the band's short reunion with David Lee Roth.

 The album's title refers to Van Halen's third recorded line-up, and the band's first two album titles, Van Halen and Van Halen II.
 Vocalist Sammy Hagar left the group in 1996, and was briefly replaced by original frontman David Lee Roth.
 Eventually, Roth departed and was replaced by Cherone who had performed with the group Extreme before their amicable breakup.

 None of its material is featured on The Best of Both Worlds, the band's 2004 compilation.

 As a producer, Eddie brought his friend Mike Post.
 The album's final track, "How Many Say I", was an unusual acoustic piano ballad featuring Eddie on lead vocals, and Cherone on backing vocals: Eddie declared he was forced into singing, and added harmonies so he would not perform alone.

 Van Halen III makes minimal use of Michael Anthony on bass guitar.
-Anthony only played bass on "Without You", "One I Want" & "Fire in the Hole"; Eddie Van Halen recorded bass for the rest of the album tracks that feature bass.
+Anthony only played bass on "Without You", "One I Want" & "Fire in the Hole"; Eddie Van Halen recorded bass for the rest of the album.
 After Michael Anthony's departure from Van Halen, he confirmed that Eddie Van Halen dictated to him how to play bass on this record.
 Anthony also said by the time of making this album, Eddie was playing the bass more as well as drums.
 "I don't know if Eddie was basically making a solo record, which is what Van Halen III seemed like to me."
 In recent years, it has been revealed that Alex Van Halen was absent from sessions on the album due to personal problems at the time and did not play on any tracks.

 A track entitled "That's Why I Love You" was dropped at the last minute in favor of "Josephina", with "Fire in the Hole" featuring on the Lethal Weapon 4 film soundtrack.

 "I would have preferred to tour with them and then put out a record," Cherone told KNAC.
 "It would have been a better idea to establish myself first and then hit the studio with the band… There were some great ideas and some little gems but it was not a great record.
 I had fun but at times it was like being a stranger in a strange land."

 The album cover is a still picture from stock footage of Frank "Cannonball" Richards, a vaudeville and sideshow performer known for his act of getting shot in the gut with a cannonball.